Overview

 Independent Project

-In this module, you are encouraged to adopt a problem-oriented approach. the first stage is to identify a problem in psychology of interest and relevance to your studies.
+In this module, you are encouraged to adopt a problem-oriented approach.
+The first stage is to identify a problem in psychology of interest and relevance to your studies.

 You will determine an appropriate approach to addressing the problem through discussion with tutors who have relevant theoretical and practical expertise.